-Hughenden Manor , Bucks
+Hughenden Manor , High Wycombe

 You’ll get more than just snowdrops over at Hughenden, two miles north of High Wycombe.
 By early spring the huge 680 acres is carpeted in all sorts of seasonal foliage; scilla siberica, daphne mezereum and bergenia cordifolia, adding bright pinks and purples to the grounds *gets camera ready*.
+Booking essential.

-Stowe Gardens , Bucks
+Stowe Gardens , nr Buckingham

 And there we were thinking Stowe gardens couldn’t get any more picturesque.
 Stowe loves its snowdrops, or should I say Stowedrops (their pun, not mine!), with the vast landscape gardens usually carpeted until the end of Feb.
 Hit up the Elysian Fields, Sleeping Wood and Lamport Garden to see the best of them.
+Booking essential.

-Waddesdon Manor, Bucks
+Waddesdon Manor, nr Aylesbury

 Waddesdon’s gorgeous gardens are the jewel of the National Trust and look amazing all year round, but I especially love snowdrop season here – my favourite spot to see them is the knoll just around from the Aviary.
 The same ground is smothered in daffodils come March so make the most of the white stuff while it lasts.
+Booking essential.